 MA 14065 PRE-CALCULUS - Includes selected topics from algebra and trigonometry such as functions, polynomial and rational functions, exponential and logarithmic functions, the trigonometric functions, analytic trigonometry, systems of equations and inequalities, sequences and series, and analytic geometry.
-(No credit will be given if the student has already taken College Algebra or Plane Trigonometry.)
-Prerequisite: "C" or above in CP 04033 Fundamentals of Algebra II, or minimum ACT Math 21 or Accuplacer Math 42C.
+(No credit will be given if the student has already taken College Algebra and Plane Trigonometry.)
+Prerequisite: ACT Math 21 or Accuplacer Math 42C or Next Gen Math 266Q.
 ACTS equivalent course number is MATH1305.

 MA 14123 QUANTITATIVE REASONING - This course includes topics in finance, probability and statistics, and mathematical modeling with emphasis on critical thinking and problem-solving.
 Quantitative Reasoning is designed for students in non-STEM fields which do not require College Algebra.
-Prerequisite: "C" or above in CP 04033 Fundamentals of Algebra, or minimum ACT Math 19, or Accuplacer Math 77E.
+Prerequisite: "C" or above in CP 04023 Fundamentals of Algebra, or minimum ACT Math 19, or Accuplacer Math 77E or Next Gen Math 254Q.
 Students must earn a "C" or above in the course to earn an Associate of Arts Degree.
 ACTS equivalent course number is MATH 1113.